MicrosoftDocs/power-automate-docs/articles/best-practices-entity-attributes.md

 Previously, to report on business processes by stage, one might define a view on each related table of the business process flow and then report on the *Active Stage* (activestageid) field.

-With the deprecation of the *Active Stage*  (activestageid) field on related entities, there are two ways to report on business process flows.
+With the deprecation of the *Active Stage*  (activestageid) field on related tables, there are two ways to report on business process flows.

 ### Option 1: Views and charts on business process flow entity**(Recommended)**

 In versions 9.0 and higher, each business process flow creates its own Dataverse table, usually with the same name as the business process flow.
-To report on the business process flow, select the entity for the business process flow you want to report on, and then create views and charts, just as you did before.
+To report on the business process flow, select the table for the business process flow you want to report on, and then create views and charts, just as you did before.

 In our example, follow these steps to go to the **Lead to Opportunity Sales Process** entity:
 1. Go to [https://make.powerapps.com](https://make.powerapps.com).
 1. Select the **Data**.
-1. Select the **Entities**.
+1. Select the **Tables**.
 1. Set the filter to **All**.
 1. Search for, and then select the **Lead to Opportunity Sales Process** entity.